About test coverage

 this code contains

-• 11 lines, if you count empty lines and comments.
-Tool that I use (coverage-v8) counts them
+- 11 lines, if you count empty lines and comments.
+Tool that I use (

-• 11 statements, if you count empty lines and comments.
-Tool that I use (coverage-v8) counts them
+) counts them - 11 statements, if you count empty lines and comments.
+Tool that I use (

 Now if we have following test: